Back to Historical

 So, for about thirty years, no sign of the map.

 Then Niall O'Donoghue waded into his researches on the background to No.7 Martello Tower.
 His sister, Sylvia, and her husband, Doug, both retired and living in London, haunted the Public Records Office in Kew, combed it with a fine-tooth comb, chewed the records, digested them and then spat them out and chewed them again.
 A tour de force.
-And, they finally came up with the map.
-And it didn't disappoint.
+And, they finally came up not with one map but with two.

-Not only was the map found, but the mystery of the location of the limekiln which gave its name to No.8 Battery was also solved.
+The first map not only illustrated the points in La Chaussée's report, but the mystery of the location of the limekiln which gave its name to No.8 Battery was also solved.

 La Chaussée had it (four-à-chaux) marked on his map of 1797 (below).